 Place the cupcake tray into the middle of the preheated oven and bake for 20 – 25 minutes (a shorter time will be required for smaller cupcakes).

-The cupcakes are baked when they are golden brown and spring back when pressed lightly in the centre.
+The cupcakes are baked when golden brown and spring back when pressed lightly in the centre.

-When baked remove the cupcake tray from the oven.
+As soon as the cupcakes are baked remove the from the oven.

 For the very lightest, creamiest buttercream, continue mixing for 10 minutes.
 The result will be the dreamiest buttercream icing you will ever have tasted.